lambdaclass/concrete/ROADMAP.md

     `examples/stdlib_recipes/pipeline_shape/` with a tiny byte-oriented CLI and a no-alloc parser variant; both must include the source, expected `--report caps`, `--report contracts`, and `--report profile` snippets.
+    Include a small **stdlib style-coherence pass** in this item: each module must choose and document when an operation is a method versus a free function.
+Do not mix `s.len()`, `string_length(s)`, and `string_push_char(&mut s, c)` arbitrarily in the same public surface.
+The rule should serve explicitness and capability visibility: methods are fine for operations whose receiver clearly owns/borrows the authority; free functions are fine for cross-type operations or functions whose capability story would be clearer outside a receiver.
+Add examples that teach the chosen style instead of preserving accidental historical names.
 37. Add a stdlib compatibility/oracle corpus under `examples/stdlib_compat/`: `fmt_parse_vectors`, `bytes_text_vectors`,
     `path_vectors`, `collection_vectors`, `base64_vectors`, `uri_vectors`,